dy/templize/README.md

 params.hidden = true
 ```

-Any templize processor can also be used with other template parts libraries as:
+Templize expression processor can also be used with other template parts libraries as:

 ```js
 import { TemplateInstance } from '@github/template-parts'